alt-glitch/computing-insecurities/content/posts/2024-wrapped.md

 moving into a place in bangalore is like a 2 week long unpaid internship at the end of which you pay a landlord 1-5 lakh as deposit.

-a huuggee shoutout to [lavish](https://x.com/lavishsaluja) for letting my crash at his place while i hunted for a place and [jayesh](https://x.com/wjayesh) for priceless advice of "when you enter the room, you'll know if you wanna move in"
+a huuggee shoutout to [lavish](https://x.com/lavishsaluja) for letting me crash at his place while i hunted for a place and [jayesh](https://x.com/wjayesh) for priceless advice of "when you enter the room, you'll know if you wanna move in"

 i also gained some thoughts and opinions about moving and living in bangalore over at: [[beginners-guide-blr]].